 If you have a complaint that you would like to bring to our attention, please read our downloadable document, How the HGI deals with complaints.
 This gives an overview of the process and explains how to make a complaint.

 Once you have read this, please complete and return our downloadable Complaints Form.
 The Institute can only accept a formal complaint in writing.
+If putting your concerns in writing presents a difficulty, the HGI office staff will be pleased to assist you.
+They can be contacted on 0044 (0)1323 811662 or via email at [email protected]

 Please note: In the event of an HGI member wishing to bring a complaint against another member, the procedure as set out in How the HGI deals with complaints should be followed.